mg-wiewiora/currency-converter-react/README.md

 * **Controlled Form:** Manages user input for the amount and selection of the currency using the **`useState` hook**.
 * **Rate Data:** Uses static, predefined exchange rates for calculation.
 * **State Lifting:** Application state (the resulting calculation) is managed in the parent component (`App`) and passed to the child component (`Form`) via props.
+* **Live Clock:** Displays the current date and time, updated every second.
+The feature uses **React Hooks** to manage the time interval and prevent memory leaks.

 ---